Power drills

 SpecLook does not favor or promote any specific products, manufacturers, or distributors over the others.
 All highlights and awards are purely based on the comparison of details and specifications gathered for the products mentioned in the above table.
 All details and specifications in the above table are gathered directly from, but not limited to, manufacturer websites, manufacturer released distribution materials and product manuals.
 All rating data is updated as frequently as possible to reflect the most up to date and accurate values.

-There are three main types of power drills that we will discuss in this article: Standard Power Drills, Hammer Drills, and Right Angle Power Drills.
-Each of these drills have their own pros and cons, and a specific use case, making it important to choose the type that suits your needs best.
+There are three main types of power drills that we will discuss: Standard Power Drills, Hammer Drills, and Right Angle Power Drills.
+Each of these drills has their own pros and cons, and specific use cases, making it more important to choose the type that suits your needs best.

 • Versatile and ideal for most common household or DIY tasks.